yammer/tenacity/README.md

   -   threadpool
       *   size = `(p99 in seconds) * (m1 rate req/sec)`
       *   4 < size <= 20; anything over 20 should be discussed
+      *   Note: this number only meets the current traffic needs.
+Increase this value by some percentage to account for growth.

 2. HTTP client
   -   Where `executionIsolationThreadTimeoutInMillis` is the max value of `executionIsolationThreadTimeoutInMillis` over the relevant calls: